Breaking news: AusVaxSafety expands

-Data compiled by AusVaxSafety are summarised in reports for the Australian Government Department of Health (HEALTH) Immunisation Branch and the Therapeutic Goods Administration (TGA) and shared with participating state and territory health departments.
-Reports are written and distributed weekly for influenza vaccine-associated reactions (during influenza season only) and monthly for pertussis-containing vaccine-associated reactions.
+Data compiled by AusVaxSafety are summarised in reports for the Australian Government Department of Health Immunisation Branch and the Therapeutic Goods Administration (TGA), and shared with participating state and territory health departments.
+Reports are written and distributed weekly for influenza vaccine-associated reactions (during influenza season only) and monthly for reactions associated with pertussis-containing vaccines.

 Current vaccine safety surveillance